Cecilia Manguerra Brainard: Biography

 Brainard has worked with Asian American youths for which she received a Special Recognition Award from the Los Angeles Board of Education.
 She has also received awards from the California State Senate, 21st District, several USIS Grants, a California Arts Council Fellowship, an Outstanding Individual Award from the City of Cebu, Philippines, Brody Arts Fund Award, a City of Los Angeles Cultural grant, and many more.
-The books she has written and edited have also won awards, the Gintong Aklat Award and the International Gourmand Award among them.
-Her work has been translated into Finnish and Turkish.
+The books she has written and edited have also won awards, the Philippine National Book Award, the Gintong Aklat Award and the International Gourmand Award, among others.

+As of 2024, her novels and Selected Short Stories have been translated into Arabic, Azerbaijani, Greek, Japanese, North Macedonian, Portuguese, Serbian, Turkish. and Slovenian, ranking her among the Top Translated Filipino Authors of the Philippine Works and Translation Data Base.
+Some short stories of hers have been translated into Finnish.